fr1gn/taskmanager/README.md

 - **Components:** Task creation, task listing, task completion, and UI enhancements (e.g., marking tasks as done).
 - **Patterns:** Design patterns are used for scalable design and future extensibility.

+## Implemented Design Patterns

+The project incorporates several design patterns to ensure modularity and provide a solid foundation for future features.

+- **Creational Patterns:**
+  - **Factory Method:** Creates different types of tasks (e.g., personal, work, project) with consistent handling across task categories.
+  - **Singleton:** Ensures only one instance of the global task repository to avoid duplications and manage a centralized task list.

+- **Structural Patterns:**
+  - **Adapter:** Provides flexibility for potential integration with third-party services like Trello or Asana.
+  - **Composite:** Represents tasks hierarchically, allowing tasks to be organized with subtasks as a single entity.

+- **Behavioral Patterns:**
+  - **Observer:** Allows components to react to changes in task status, helping implement notifications or alerts.
+  - **Strategy:** Implements multiple sorting and filtering strategies to organize tasks efficiently.
+  - **Command:** Enables undo/redo operations for task actions, improving user experience.

 ## Get started

 1. Install dependencies